DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    :align: center

 - **Enable Clipping** (Default: false):
-   Whether to apply a clipped search region to search the marker.
+   Apply a clipped search region to search the marker.
 Useful when search region includes region outside of the image.

 - **Center X, Center Y**:
    Ring Region coordinates, measured from the center.